Achievable logoAchievable logo

 No, they do not combine words.

-Now that we know that, let’s use step two and determine what the word is possessing, or showing ownership of.
-To do that, we’ll have to take a wider view of the sentence.
+Now use Step 2: determine what the word is possessing (showing ownership of).
+To do that, you need to take a wider view of the sentence.

-By “take a wider view,” we mean to look at the entire sentence and not just the answer options.
+By “take a wider view,” we mean you should look at the entire sentence, not just the answer choices.

 I saw dolphins leap from the oceans blue surface.